-To be a community that delivers relevant and applicable learning experiences that foster hope and meet the individual needs and goals of our students.
+To be a learning community that delivers relevant and worthwhile experiences that foster hope, encourage perseverance and meet the individual aspirations of our students.

 Mission

 Cyril Jackson Senior Campus's mission is to provide a range of educational opportunities for students aged 16 and over in a unique learning environment.
 We are committed to meeting the needs of a diverse student cohort through a mature ethos that empowers students to engage or re-engage with their education.
 We endeavour to provide a caring and compassionate place in which students can develop their independence, resilience, optimism and lifelong commitment to learning.